hyperspy/hyperspy/doc/user_guide/model.rst

 *************

 HyperSpy can perform curve fitting of one-dimensional signals (spectra) and two-dimensional signals (images) in `n`-dimensional data sets.
-Models can be created as a linear combination of predefined components and multiple optimization algorithms can be used to fit the model to experimental data.
-Bounds and weights are supported.
-The syntax for creating both kinds of model is essentially the same, as in this documentation any method referred to in the :py:class:`~.model.BaseModel` class is available for both kinds.
+Models are defined by adding individual functions (components in HyperSpy's terminology) to a :py:class:`~.model.BaseModel` instance.
+Those individual components are then summed to create the final model function that can be fitted to the data, optionally using bounds and weights.

 Models can be created and fit to experimental data in both one and two dimensions i.e. spectra and images respectively.
 Most of the syntax is